What are Grouped Accounts?

 The Account Group (column B) should be left blank for all of your accounts that are reconciled individually (1600, 1610, 1620, 1630 above).

 Please note, you can include the settings (assignees, due dates, etc.) in every row for each account in a group, as pictured above.
 They must all be the exact same settings since the entire group shares one set.
-If the settings are mismatched within a group, you will receive an error that the settings don't match for every account in the Group.
+If the settings are mismatched within a group, you will receive an error saying the settings don't match for every account in the Group.

 You can also fill in the settings for just the first account listed in the group, as seen below.
 The settings will be applied to all accounts in the group as long as they share a group name in Column B: